Skip to main content

 • Paid in full: Save money when you pay the entire balance of your Maryland policy premium up front.

-One of the best ways to conveniently manage all of your insurance needs and save money at the same time is to bundle your insurance coverages for home and auto with the same insurance company.
-In fact, Maryland homeowners who bundle home and auto insurance with Amica could save up to 20% with a multiline discount.
+One of the best ways to conveniently manage all of your insurance needs and save money at the same time is to bundle home and auto insurance with the same company.
+In fact, Maryland homeowners who bundle their policies with Amica may qualify for a valuable multiline discount.1

 Facts and figures about Maryland